Roman-Port/RomanPort.BetterSDRRecorder/README.md

 ## Installation
 **This is pre-release software**.

-* Download the DLL from the releases tab in GitHub
+* Download the DLL from the releases tab in GitHub (note that it is likely to be outdated)
 * Save the downloaded DLL to the SDRSharp folder
 * In ``Plugins.xml``, in your SDRSharp folder, add the following line before ``</sharpPlugins>``:
 ```<add key="RomanPort Better SDR Recorder" value="RomanPort.BetterSDRRecorder.BetterSDRRecorderPlugin,RomanPort.BetterSDRRecorder" />```